MUTX Documentation

 -v /tmp/mutx:/tmp/mutx \

-Run the MCP server in HTTP mode:
+Run Link in HTTP mode:

 docker run --rm \